Customer Experience for an Online Marketplace: How Can Your Brand Impress Shoppers?

 • Don’t overdo the design to the point of distraction

-• Consider when you will send it (After a purchase?
+• Consider when you’ll send it.
+For example, will you send it after a purchase?
 After cart abandonment?
-After they haven’t made a purchase in a while?)
+After the customer hasn’t purchased in a while?

 Not every survey you send out will get completed.
-Some customers won’t want to take the time, but incentivizing completion – through a small discount or another simple perk – can help increase engagement with the survey and give you a larger pool of insights to pull from.
+After all, some customers won’t want to take the time.
+However, incentivizing completion – through a small discount or another simple perk – can help increase engagement with the survey and give you a larger pool of insights to pull from.

 Pricing is one of the largest motivators for customers.
-87% consider it very or extremely influential for their decision-making process, and it can make or break their experiences with a marketplace.
+87% consider it very or extremely influential for their decision-making process.
+Thus, it can make or break their experiences with a marketplace.

 Part of the challenge is the sheer availability of competitor pricing.
-Roughly one-third of customers compare prices before making a purchase.
-They can quickly lose trust in your marketplace if they find substantially lower prices on another site.
+Roughly a third of customers compare prices before making a purchase.
+Unsurprisingly, they can quickly lose trust in your marketplace if they find substantially lower prices on another site.

 To stay on top of this, marketplaces can monitor their sellers’ prices and compare them with competitors.
-This can be a tedious task, but since the customer experience management market has grown so much in recent years, there are a number of tools you can use to help automate some of the more burdensome tasks.
+True, this can be a tedious task.
+However, since the market for customer experience management has grown so much in recent years, many available tools can help automate some of the more burdensome tasks.

 Good customer service is an important aspect of a positive experience.
 Customers want to know that they’re taken care of.
 They reward the brands that offer excellent support and punish those who don’t.